tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 [![zoho-logo.png](https://i.postimg.cc/wMjbRMJW/zoho-logo.png)](https://postimg.cc/hzN0HS2x)

 The best thing about Zoho and your domain - it's completely free!
 No, really, you pay nothing and get custom email set up.
-There are only two cons: it is not Google, almost everyone got used to gmail and it is hard to change.
+There are only two cons:

+- it is not Google, almost everyone got used to gmail and it is hard to change.
 Do not believe me?
 Ask your parents and get back to me.
+- they do not support pop3 and imap in free version, which is a deal breaker if you use any desktop or mobile apps.

 Zoho has a nice article on [email hosting with zoho](https://www.zoho.com/mail/help/email-hosting-with-zoho.html) and it is more or less easy to setup custom domain here.

-If you want to tell me that gmail is not a big deal because you use a desktop app (hey, calm down, me too), you should be aware that pop3 and imap are not available in free option, which is also fair enough.

 #### FastMail